majorleaguetagpro/Rules/README.md

 3. Timeouts cannot be called.
 Teams are recommended to maintain a substitute should lag be an issue.

 ### Section 4 - Scheduling
-1. Matches are scheduled for Sunday by default for majors and Monday by default for minors
+1. Matches are scheduled for Sunday by default for Majors and Monday by default for Minors.
 2. Games may not be rescheduled more than two days past the default gametime.
 3. Default times for matches will be based on an average of captains' desired start times as listed at the beginning of the season.
 4. The default time must be used if an alternative cannot be agreed upon.